Choose from one of the categories above to view the various resources.

 Violation of Standards of Acceptable Behavior:

-In the event that a patron violates any of these rules, a staff member will tell the individual that his/her behavior violates the Standards of Acceptable Behavior, and that it must stop.
+In the event that a patron violates any of these rules, a staff member will tell the individual that their behavior violates the Standards of Acceptable Behavior, and that it must stop.

-A patron may be banned from the Library for a specific amount of time.
+A patron may be suspended from the Library for a specific amount of time.
 This decision will be made by the Library Director.
-Notice of the suspension will be mailed by certified mail, return receipt requested, to the last known address of the patron or, in the case of a minor child, to his parents or guardians.
-A copy of the letter will be kept on file at the Library.
+Notice of the suspension will be delivered by certified mail, return receipt requested, or by overnight courier with delivery confirmed to the last known address of the patron or, in the case of a minor child, to the parents or guardians.
+A copy of the letter shall be kept on file at the Library.

 Multiple activities violating the Standards of Acceptable Behavior executed by the same offender will be considered the second or third offense, even if the action is different.

 Adopted by the Board of Trustees, February 9, 2012.
 Updated May 10, 2023.

 Supervision of Children